Fund a Payment Run

 Enable your customers to allocate funds for a payment run via one of their linked accounts.

 Different banks have different transaction limits which may interfere with the payment run funding process.
-If Weavr detects that a limit is going to be reached, the payment run will be automatically split into groups, each having it's own funding process.
+If Weavr detects that a limit is going to be reached, the payment run is automatically split into groups, each having its own funding process.

 Weavr does it's best to keep track of such banking limits.
-Please contact us if your customers encounter an unhandled limit.
+Contact us if your customers encounter an unhandled limit.

 Embed the Payment Fund Secure UI Component